The Records Division serves as the central point of contact for the Police Department consisting of a Supervisor and two Records Specialists.

 The Victim Services Unit is a division of the Georgetown Police Department.

-Georgetown Police Department brings to the Georgetown community a multi-denominational chaplaincy program which provides a diversity of religious choices to those seeking spiritual and emotional help.
+Georgetown Police Department brings to the Georgetown community a multi-denominational chaplaincy program that provides a diversity of religious choices to those seeking spiritual and emotional help.

-The Professional Standards Division consists of one Lieutenant, one Training Sergeant and one PSD Investigator.
-This bureau is responsible for recruiting, hiring, promotional processes, training, policy development, background investigations, internal affairs complaints, Use of Force Reviews and employee commendations.
+The Professional Standards Division consists of one Lieutenant and one PSD Investigator.
+This bureau is responsible for recruiting, hiring, promotional processes, policy development, background investigations, internal affairs complaints, Use of Force Reviews, and employee commendations.

 Internal Affairs Investigations